 Why You Need Sandfly Security for Your Linux Systems

 Linux runs the Internet.
 Most e-commerce, web and cloud workloads are all Linux based and Linux is also used extensively to host critical infrastructure including network controllers, smart devices, Industrial Control Systems (ICS), healthcare, robotics and many more.

-Yet, one of the biggest issues facing Linux security is the inability to get rapid and complete visibility across the entire spectrum of these applications and more.
-Agent-based solutions can cause system instability, performance, compatibility and other problems preventing deployment.
+Yet, one of the biggest issues facing Linux security is the inability to get rapid and complete visibility across the entire spectrum of these applications.
+Agent-based solutions can cause system instability, performance, compatibility, and other problems preventing deployment.
 As a result, Linux systems end up with spotty security monitoring and this can lead to undetected breaches that can disrupt operations and expose sensitive data.
-Sandfly fixes these problems and more.
+Sandfly fixes these problems with an agentless approach that has little risk compared traditional agent-based solutions.

 Sandfly is agentless.
 Loading agents on endpoints is a reliability and maintenance hassle.
 Agents often hook into the kernel and cause instability, compatibility, and performance issues—particularly when those systems are updated.
 Sandfly is agentless and uses small investigation engines (called sandflies) to hunt for hackers and malware on Linux without loading any software on your endpoints.